RRIF Withdrawal Calculator

 What's Next?

-CRA prescribed RRIF minimum rates.
+CRA prescribed RRIF minimum rates (post-1992 RRIFs).
 Must convert RRSP to RRIF by Dec 31 of the year you turn 71.
 All withdrawals are taxable income.
-Withdrawals exceeding $93,454 (2025 income) may trigger OAS clawback at 15%.
+OAS clawback threshold: $93,454 (2025).
+Tax estimates use a flat marginal rate - actual tax depends on all income sources and credits.
 Consult a financial advisor.
 Not financial advice.

 Keep your numbers moving